 I knew I needed a consistent strategy to make estimated tax payments throughout the year, so I started transferring a percentage of my income to savings each week.
 At the beginning of each month, I make an electronic payment via Direct Pay to stay on top of this expense that gets away from me so easily.
 I began doing this in May of 2016 and it has worked really well.
 The only problem was that I hadn’t made any contributions from the first four months of the year, so I still owed a chunk of change when I filed last year.

 The IRS only allows you to make estimated payments for the previous year through mid-January.
 Since my payment schedule starts after I file, this gap needs to be filled to stop using my credit card to pay the shortfall.
 This year, I’m continuing to move money into my savings every week just as I have been.
 I’m stockpiling it so I’ll be able to cover any debt owed when I file, then I’ll go back to monthly payments through the end of the year.

 This may not be a perfect system, but it’s sustainable.
 There’s a chance I may have a small penalty for underpaying my estimated taxes but it will be far less than the interest that accrues on my credit card.
 As much as we may despise paying taxes, they’re the reason we have such a good life in this country.
 I’m willing to do my part, especially when I’m able to continue earning a living in the practice that I love!

-How do you fill same-day openings?
-If you don’t see a comment box below, please click the Leave a comment/comments link to share.
+How do you manage your estimated tax payments?
+If you don’t see a comment box below, please click the Leave a comment link to share.
 Thank you!

 Booked and Busy subscribers have exclusive access to the Booked and Busy Bonus Room on Facebook.
-This free group provides resources (including a video tutorial for setting up your own Facebook group) for getting more clients so you can make more money while helping more people!
+This free group provides resources (including a seasonal tax prep checklist and helpful links) for getting more clients so you can make more money while helping more people!